-Q. Can health insurance policies still have lifetime benefit maximums in 2014?
+Q. Can health insurance policies still have lifetime benefit maximums?
 What about annual benefit maximums?

 If a large-group plan covers essential health benefits, it must do so without lifetime or annual benefit maximums (grandfathered plans can still have annual benefit maximums).
 But the “minimum value” requirements for large-group plans do not include the ten EHBs.
-So while coverage for EHBs cannot have lifetime benefit maximums (or annual benefit maximums for non-grandfathered group plans), a large group plan could be offered with no coverage at all in some of those benefit categories.
+So while coverage for EHBs cannot have lifetime benefit maximums (or annual benefit maximums for non-grandfathered group plans), a large group plan can be offered with no coverage at all in some of those benefit categories.
 Large group plans tend to be fairly generous in their coverage, and that was the case even before the ACA; but technically, they don’t have to cover all of the EHBs.

 Employers who offer “skinny” plans will face fines if their employers opt for subsidized individual plans in the marketplace (exchange), but in some cases, the fines might be less expensive than paying for higher quality health insurance.
 Employees should be aware of this—read the fine print on your company’s health insurance policy before you sign up.

 If you qualify for a premium subsidy in your state’s health insurance marketplace, you may want to apply for an individual policy instead of accepting a “skinny” group plan.
 You’re not eligible for premium subsidies in the exchange if your employer offers an affordable, minimum value plan.
 But if the coverage they offer is not affordable (more than 9.56 percent of your income for self-only coverage in 2018) and/or does not provide minimum value, you could be eligible for a premium subsidy in the exchange, depending on your income.